Gilia capitata

 Gilia capitata is a species of flowering plant in the phlox family known by the common names blue-thimble-flower, bluehead gilia, blue field gilia, and globe gilia.

 Distribution

-It is native to much of western North America from Alaska to northern Mexico, and it can be found on the eastern side of the continent as an introduced species.
+It is native to much of western North America from Alaska to northern Mexico, and it can be found on the eastern side of the continent as an introduced species as it is used in pollinator gardens.
 It grows in many habitats, especially in sandy or rocky soils.

 Description

 Gilia capitata is an annual herb that is somewhat variable in appearance, with branching, leafy stems reaching anywhere from 10 to 90 centimeters in maximum height and sometimes having glandular hairs on the fleshy herbage.
 The leaves are divided into toothed or lobed leaflets.
 Atop the branches of the thick stem are spherical inflorescences of 50 to 100 small flowers.
 Each flower has a throat opening into a spreading corolla which may be white, pink, lavender, or light blue.
 The stamens protrude slightly from the flower's mouth and are white with white, blue, or pink anthers.
-The plant attracts native bees and butterflies.
+The plant attracts bees and butterflies.